 Frequently Asked Questions

-Based on questions we have been asked at Transfer Orientation, and by individual students, we have compiled a list of commonly asked questions that we may be able to answer for you.
+Based on questions we have been asked at Transfer Orientation programs, and by individual students, we have compiled a list of commonly asked questions that we may be able to answer for you.
 If your question is not posted here, please contact us!

 Is Orientation mandatory as a transfer student?

-Yes, orientation is mandatory for all incoming students, and family members are always welcome!
-Transfer students choosing to attend an orientation program have the opportunity to meet with campus officials, learn more about on-campus services and take advantage of priority registration for classes (April Orientation only).
-To learn more about transfer orientation please visit our website at: http://www.bradley.edu/campuslife/orientation/transfer/
+Orientation is mandatory for all incoming students, and family members are always welcome!
+Bradley University conducts five transfer student orientation programs throughout the academic year.
+Transfer students have the opportunity to meet with campus officials, learn more about on-campus services, and take advantage of priority registration for classes (April Orientation only).
+We strongly encourage students to attend each event.
+To learn more about transfer orientation programs please visit our website at: http://www.bradley.edu/campuslife/orientation/transfer/

 How do I know if my credit will transfer?